Mental Health Facilities Miller, SD

 Northeastern Mental Health Center Redfield Clinic - 37.9 miles from Miller, SD

 Northeastern Mental Health Center Redfield Clinic is a mental health clinic in Redfield, South Dakota, located at 1005 West 1st Street, Suite 4-b, 57469.
 Northeastern Mental Health Center Redfield Clinic offers outpatient treatment.
-Northeastern Mental Health Center Redfield Clinic provides trauma therapy, cognitive behavioral therapy and couples/family therapy to adults, young adults and seniors 65 or older.
+Northeastern Mental Health Center Redfield Clinic provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
 Northeastern Mental Health Center Redfield Clinic also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
-Some other services provided by Northeastern Mental Health Center Redfield Clinic include case management and psychosocial rehabilitation services.
+Some other services provided by Northeastern Mental Health Center Redfield Clinic include psychosocial rehabilitation services and case management.

 Learn More